cathoderaydude/FB2KNowPlayingOverlay/readme.md

 ### Enabling album art

-Album art is located in two ways:

-* **Extracted from the song itself.** To make this work:
-  * Open a command prompt
-  * Type `pip install TinyTag`
-  * Type `pip install Pillow`
-  * You're done, the feature is automatic.
-* **Found in a file next to the song itself.** For this to work:
-* The art must be in the same folder as the song, with one of these names:
-	* **front.jpg**
- 	* **cover.jpg**
-    * **folder.jpg**
-    * **[the name of the folder].jpg**
-  * If multiple of these files exist, they'll be used in the above priority order.
-* If _no_ album art is found, a generic image will appear.

-To set up album art retrieval:
+If you don't want album art, ever, you can skip this section, just remember to disable it in the customization section.

 1. Open the **Now Playing 2** config in foobar again.
 2. Go to the **Log** tab
-3. Pick a nonsense filename somewhere, it doesn't matter where.
+3. Select a nonsense filename somewhere, it doesn't matter where.
 	- This file is not used for anything, it just enables this feature.
 5. In the **Format** field, enter: `%path%` [like this](doc-images/np2-step2.png).
 6. Go to the **Run** tab
-7. Ensure **On New Track** is selected.
+7. Ensure **On New Track** is checked.
 8. In the **Launch** field, enter: `C:\Code\FB2KNowPlayingOverlay\albumart.bat "$np2_log"` [like this](doc-images/np2-step3.png).
 	* As usual, change the folder name if you didn't extract to that exact location.
 8. Click OK
 9. Play a new song (one which you know has album art!)
 10. Look in the project folder and see if an "albumart.jpg" has appeared.
 	* If there's no such file _at all_, then the script failed to execute.
 Check the path you entered in the Launch command.
-	* If the file is there, but it's a generic CD icon, then the source file was not found; check that the album art is present in the original folder.
+	* If the file is there, but it's a generic CD icon, then the source file was not found; see "Troubleshooting."
 	* If the file is there and has the correct artwork, you're set to jet.

 ## Setting up the overlay